metaclass-eval/ruby_programming/doc/zen_of_black_ruby_xxx.md

 ## 2. in English
 1. I love Ruby.
 I want to become a Ruby hacker one day, but I know I cannot become...never.
 2. I love vim.
 IDE?
 What's that?
-I change the key-bind of ESC, becuase I do not want to hit her anymore.
 3. I love zsh. bash?
 I am so sorry for TAB.
 Please do not hit her anymore.
 4. I love Github.
 It is my external brain.
 I would die if git was gone.
 5. I love Redmine.
 But I am only using Wiki, and I use a Ticket as a ToDo task.